 Q: What’s the red badge on the App icon?

 The red badge added to the App Icon in the home screen symbolizes the number of items on your shopping list that are unchecked.
+If you don’t want it, use the system settings to turn of notifications for the app.

 Q: The MealMaster recipe looks all wrong, some of the ingredients ended up in the description.
 What happened?